Pat Tillman Foundation: Purpose

 The Pat Tillman Foundation is an organization that provides a support system to U.S. military families and veterans.
 Furthermore, their mission is to aid Tillman Scholars with academic scholarships and crucial life skills, such as leadership development, all while having an end goal of positively impacting the people and places that surround them.
 To ensure this foundation is properly supported and runs smoothly, the Leadership Through Action Program was created.
 The program is mainly focused on carrying out the legacy of Pat Tillman, which is to inspire others to serve a purpose bigger than themselves.
 To make this possible, the program supplies “the inspiration, tools, and experience to help tomorrow’s leaders identify problems and social ills that touch them, develop potential solutions to those problems, test the solutions, and ultimately implement those solutions with the funding from the foundation or community”.
 Overall, Pat Tillman Foundation has invested more than $24 million in academic support since 2008, and has named 800+ Tillman Scholars at more than 166 academic institutions nationwide.
 The program relies on instructors, mentors, and coaches around the world.

 Tillman Scholars Program

 The Tillman Scholars Program has scholarships that provide students with anything related to their studies, such as their tuition and book expenses.
-Every year 60 Tillman Scholars are selected from approximately 2,000 applicants, resulting in a 3% selection rate and marking the Tillman Scholarship as very selective and competitive.
+Every year 60 Tillman Scholars are selected from approximately 2,000 applicants, resulting in a 3% selection rate and marking the Tillman Scholarship as selective and competitive.
 In order to receive this distinguished honor, an individual must “demonstrate extraordinary academic and leadership potential and a deep desire to create positive change through their work in the fields of medicine, law, business, policy, technology, education, and the arts”.